Bert Sperling

-Bertrand T. Sperling (born 1950 in Brooklyn, New York) is an author and researcher.
-His books and studies on quality of life in America have made him "an internationally recognized expert on cities."
+Bertrand T. Sperling was born in 1950 in Brooklyn, New York.
+He is an author and researcher.
+His books and studies on quality of life in America have made him "an internationally recognized expert in cities."

 Work

 Studies

 Sperling is commissioned to carry out demographic studies which highlight a particular aspect of American life.
 Past studies have included "Funnest Cities to Live", "Best Cities for Singles", "Best Cities to Retire", and "Best Cities for Women’s Health".

 Books

-In 2004 Sperling released the 832-page Cities Ranked and Rated, co-authored by Peter Sander and published by John Wiley and Sons.
+In 2004, Sperling released the 832-page Cities Ranked and Rated, co-authored by Peter Sander and published by John Wiley and Sons.
 Sperling and Sander appeared on The Today Show in support of the book.

 The 864-page Second Edition of Cities Ranked and Rated was published in 2007.

 The 464-page Best Places to Raise Your Family was released in 2006 and again co-authored by Sander.

 Bestplaces.net

 Sperling's interactive "Places, U.S.A." computer program evolved into the Sperling's BestPlaces (BestPlaces.net) website.
 Using quarterly-updated statistics from dozens of sources, the site is a free resource for people across the country seeking to relocate.
 The site is also used as a recreational learning tool and academic reference.